Non-signaling boxes and quantum logics: Properties of the (2,2)-box world

 We can define a mapping $\varphi$ from the simplex of classical states on $\Gamma$ into the set of classically correlated boxes on (2,2)-box world.
-Using the matrix representation of (2,2)-box world states \eqref{eq:state-m} one express it explicitly
+Using the matrix representation of (2,2)-box world states (\ref{eq:state-m}) one expresses it explicitly

 where $\mu$ is a probability measure on $\Gamma$.
-It is easy to see that this map maps pure classical states onto extreme classically correlated states \eqref{eq:ccboxes} and thus is onto the set of all classically correlated states.
+It is easy to see that this map maps pure classical states onto extreme classically correlated states \eref{eq:ccboxes} and thus onto the set of all classically correlated states.
 But $\varphi$ is not injective.
-As an example consider following two probability measures:
+As an example consider the following two probability measures: